j2store/userguide/troubleshooting_issues.md

 You will now see the add to cart block placed at your preferred location.

-<a name="free_to_pro"></a>
-##HOW TO upgrade from FREE version to PRO?

-Upgrading from the Free (Core) version to the PRO version is very easy.
-Just two steps are involved in the process.

-**Step 1:**  Take a FULL BACKUP of your site using the Akeeba Backup.

-**Step 2:** Download the J2Store PRO version from My Downloads section of our site and install it using the Joomla Extensions Manager.
-(You DON'T have to uninstall the Core version to install the PRO.)

 <a name="disable_shipping_payment"></a>
 ##HOW TO Disable Shipping Address step and Payment Methods in Checkout